chainguard-dev/edu/content/chainguard/chainguard-images/registry/authenticating.md

 ### Revoking a Pull Token

-Pull tokens are associated with Chainguard identities so they can be viewed with
+Pull tokens are associated with Chainguard identities so they can be viewed with:

 ```sh
 chainctl auth identities list
 ```

-To revoke a token simply delete the associated identity.
+To revoke a token, delete the associated identity.

 ```sh
 chainctl auth identities delete <identity UUID>